realfincore/realfin-core/readme.md

 `username/realfin` should match the `username` and `repo_name` of the Github repository to which the source code was pushed.
 Learn more about [the install process](https://github.com/allinbits/starport-installer).

-./realfind tx oracle submit-price BTC 65000 --from alice ./realfind query oracle list-price
+./realfind tx oracle create-price ETH 50000 0 --from alice ./realfind q oracle show-price BTC
-./realfind query oracle show-price 0
+./realfind q oracle list-price